XRPLF/xrpl-dev-portal/content/concepts/transactions/finality-of-results/transaction-malleability.md

 ---
 html: transaction-malleability.html
 parent: finality-of-results.html
+seo:
-blurb: Be aware of ways transactions could be changed to have a different hash than expected.
+    description: Be aware of ways transactions could be changed to have a different hash than expected.
 labels:
   - Security
   - Transaction Sending